Australian shares end lower as healthcare, commodity stocks drag

-Australian shares snapped a three-session winning streak on Monday, dragged by healthcare and commodity stocks, as local investors await U.S. inflation numbers for cues on interest rates.
+SYDNEY: Australian shares snapped a three-session winning streak on Monday, dragged by healthcare and commodity stocks, as local investors await US inflation numbers for cues on interest rates.

 The S&P/ASX 200 index closed 0.4% lower at 7,614.9 points.
 The benchmark fell 0.7% for the previous week.